Hijas de Cuauhtémoc: Support

+Goal

+The newspaper stated that its goal was to "inform Chicana about herself through history by reporting Chicanas political activities in the communities and by educating her to socioeconomic conditions that she must deal with as a woman in a minority culture of an oppressive society."

 Content

 The issues covered subjects like sterilization and reproduction health, welfare and labor rights, employment and gender discrimination, access to health care, Chicana incarceration, family and cultural roles, along with sexism, sexual politics and women's role in the movement.

 Overall the paper encouraged Chicanas to complete their education by providing them with a support group, an organizational tool, and a forum for addressing their concerns as women.
-Moreover," the newspaper was a vehicle for regional communication where Chicanas spread information about their political activities, campus issues, Mexican history, the growth of Chicana feminism, women in prison, role of women in the movement and a struggle against sexism and sexual politics”.
+Moreover," the newspaper was a vehicle for regional communication where Chicanas spread information about their political activities, campus issues, Mexican history, the growth of Chicana feminism, women in prison, role of women in the movement and a struggle against sexism and sexual politics".
 Besides working on the issues, members of Hijas de Cuauhtémoc participated in Community organizations and made links among other Chicana groups such as the La Raza Community Center in Eastside Long Beach, the UFW's grape boycott and Teatro Campesino.

 First issue

 The first issue was published in March 1971, dealing with the topic of Chicanas studying at California State University at Long Beach as well as Chicana history, Chicana education, Chicanas in the Prison, Chicana poetry and socio-sexual problems in Chicano organizations and families.
+Anna Nieto Gomez thought that the importance of the paper was to organize in order to improve the status of the women within the large aspect of the movement.

+Within the first issue Anna Nieto Gomez as well as Enriqueta Longeaux y Vasquez were given a platform to respond to the earlier conference where a leader of the Chicano Movement said that "Chicanas don't want to be liberated," the piece written by Nieto Gomez that responded to this comment was titled "Chicana's Identify."

 Even though the issue did not have extensive content, the article on "Macho Attitudes" received most attention, which was mostly negative.
+The criticism received from MEChA was because they founded something that was separate from El Alacran, the newspaper for the Chicano movement the newspaper, it was still met fondly by the community.
+One of the activists said, "Chicanas can no longer remain in a subservient role…… in the Chicano movement."
+This was to be seen that if someone opposed women from being equal that there was no place for that person to be a leader within the Chicana Feminist movement.